parallelchain-io/prfcs/PRFCS/prfc-2.md

 | --- | ----- | ---- | --- | --- |
 | 2   | Non-Fungible Token Standard | ParallelChain Lab | 4 (WIP) | 22 January, 2024 (WIP) |

-## Summary
+## Introduction

 The Non-Fungible Token Standard (PRFC 2) defines a standard interface for non-fungible tokens implemented as ParallelChain smart contracts.
 "Non-Fungible Tokens" or NFTs is taken here to have the same meaning as in Ethereum's ERC-721, namely a set of transferable entities on a blockchain with identification metadata unique to its creator.
 For example, a title for a plot of land is a non-fungible token, since a title identifies a singular, unique plot of land (i.e., no two titles identifies the same plot of land).

 A standard contract interface for non-fungible tokens allows more seamless interoperability, since applications can make the simplifying assumption that all PRFC 2-implementing contracts always export the same, named set of Methods (they may export more).

+## Organization

+This specification is organized into six sections:
+1. [Entities](#entities) describes the two major entities implemented by PRFC 2 contracts: Tokens, and Collections.
+2. [User Roles](#user-roles) describes the three user roles implemented by PRFC 2 contracts: Owner, Operator, and Spender.
+3. [Required View Methods](#required-view-methods) specifies the set of [view methods](https://github.com/parallelchain-io/parallelchain-protocol/blob/master/Contracts.md#view-calls) that PRFC 2 contracts must implement.
+4. [Required World State-mutating Methods](#required-world-state-mutating-methods) specifies the set of world-state mutating methods that PRFC 2 contracts must implement.
+5. [Optional View Methods](#optional-view-methods) specifies a set of view methods that PRFC 2 contracts *may* implement.
+6. Finally, [Required Logs](#required-logs) specifies the set of logs that must be emitted by PRFC 2 contracts to notify users of specific, significant events.

 ## Entities

 PRFC 2 contracts implement two kinds of entities: Tokens, and Collections.
+This section specifies each entity.

 ### Token